Intended Learning Outcomes

 - facilitate appropriate oxygen therapy to a patient

-- understand the risks of supplementary oxygen administration
+- understand the risks of supplementary oxygen

 Humidification and inhalation therapy

-- make a clinical decision as to whether inhalation therapy (humidification or nebulisation) is indicated for a patient
+- make clinical decision as to whether inhalation therapy (humidification or nebulisation) is indicated for a patient

 - apply appropriate means to improve humidification of the airway